A MALL Geometry of Interaction Based on Indexed Linear Logic: GoI Interpretation

-See the above figure whose LHS and RHS are the first and the last eqns, respectively.
-The assoc-coret (resp. assoc-ret) has zero input (resp. output) because the right picture depicts $\lhd$ (resp. $\rhd$) having a zero input (resp. output) from the northwest (resp. to the northeast).
+$ $, where $\Mean{\bm{x}}^{\mathrm{o}}$ is $\Mean{\bm{x}}$ without the assoc-ret and the assoc-coret. \\ See the above figure whose LHS and RHS are the first and the last equations, respectively, The assoc-coret (resp. assoc-ret) has zero input (resp. output) because the right picture depicts $\lhd$ (resp. $\rhd$) having a zero input (resp. output) from the northwest (resp. to the northeast).
 Hence $(0_U \otimes U)$ composes (resp. precomposes) to $s_{U,U}^0 \otimes s_{U,U}$ trivially. \end{example}